empowerED26 Speaker Showcase

 In an era where AI tools are evolving faster than most teams can adapt, identifying where and how to apply them effectively is critical.
 This session equips participants with practical frameworks and methods to uncover meaningful AI opportunities within their existing workflows.

 We’ll begin by exploring a simple yet powerful approach to process breakdown—a method for deconstructing complex workflows into their core steps and decisions.
 By learning how to visualize processes at a granular level, participants will discover how to identify inefficiencies, bottlenecks, and moments of cognitive load that are ideal for AI augmentation.
-Next, we’ll dive into the FAR Framework (Feasibility, Automation, Return) and related tools that help evaluate and prioritize AI opportunities for real-world impact.
+Next, we’ll dive into the FAR Framework (Frequent, Annoying, and Repeatable) and related tools that help evaluate and prioritize AI opportunities for real-world impact.
 From there, we’ll explore how to match opportunities with the right AI tool stack, including large language models like ChatGPT, Claude, Gemini, and emerging technologies like Model Context Protocol (MCP).

 Through real examples and guided exercises, attendees will leave with a structured, repeatable process for finding, testing, and implementing AI-driven improvements in their daily work—no technical background required.